qri-io/qri/README.md

 3. **Friction** _Can I make this work with my other stuff?_
 4. **Sync** _How do I handle changes in data?_

 Because qri is *global* and *content-addressed*, adding data to qri also checks the entire network to see if someone has added it before.
 Since qri is focused solely on datasets, it can provide meaningful search results.
-Every change on qri is associated with a peer, creating a audit-able trail you can use to quickly see what has changed and who has changed it.
+Every change on qri is associated with a peer, creating an audit-able trail you can use to quickly see what has changed and who has changed it.
 All datasets on qri are automatically described at the time of ingest using a flexible schema that makes data naturally inter-operate.
 Qri comes with tools to turn *all* datasets on the network into a JSON API with a single command.
 Finally, all changes in qri are tracked & synced.

 <p align="center">
   <a href="https://asciinema.org/a/160357" target="_blank"><img src="https://asciinema.org/a/160357.png" width="654"/></a>